 đ„ Scroll down to watch my video lesson on French reflexive verbs đ„

-The subject and object are the same with reflexive verbs.
-They are called this, because the action reflects back on the subject.
+Reflexive verbs are used when the subject and object are the same.
+They are called reflexive verbs because the action reflects back on the subject.
 The subject is actually doing the action to itself.
-These are unlike direct and indirect object pronouns, which are used when the action is being done to someone or something else.

 Reflexive verbs are very common, and they are used in everyday French.
 The infinitive form of a reflexive verb is preceded by the reflexive pronoun se, as you will see in the list of common verbs below.